elastic/cloud-on-k8s/docs/design/0007-local-volume-total-capacity.md

 #### Deployment

-The node volume provisioner can be deployed as a DaemonSet on all desired nodes, and need RBCA permissions to:
+The node volume provisioner can be deployed as a DaemonSet on all desired nodes, and need RBAC permissions to:

 * get, list PersistentVolumeClaims
 * get, list, create, update, delete PersistentVolumes